 Treatment Options

-• Adjustments (Spinal Manipulations)
+- Adjustments (Spinal Manipulations)

 Spinal adjustments are at the core of Chiropractic care.
 Manipulation frees restricted movement of the spine and helps to restore misaligned vertebral bodies to their proper position in the spine.
-Adjustment techniques vary from a swift high-velocity thrust to those that combine minimal force and gentle pressure.
+Adjustment techniques vary from a swift high-velocity thrust to those that combine minimal force and gentle pressure. - Decompression Therapy

 Decompression works by gently stretching the spine, creating a vacuum effect which can restore disc height and even reduce the severity of bulging disc conditions.
-This can decrease the pressure on the nerve.
+This can decrease the pressure on the nerve. - Ice/Cold Therapy

 This sciatic nerve pain treatment reduces inflammation and helps control sciatic pain.

-Contact Us Today to End Your Sciatic Nerve Pain
+End Your Sciatic Nerve Pain

 A Chiropractor examines the patient and reviews medical history to determine what is causing the patient’s sciatica pain.
 It is the job of the Chiropractor to use the right modality to treat the specific cause of your sciatic pain or refer when surgery is necessary.